-If you are ready to calculate your fleet's total annual petroleum reduction requirement and develop a plan to reduce petroleum consumption by at least the calculated petroleum-reduction requirement, you may access the Alternative Compliance Planning Tool.Create a plan
+If you are ready to calculate your fleet's total annual petroleum reduction requirement and develop a plan to reduce petroleum consumption by at least the calculated petroleum-reduction requirement, you may download the Alternative Compliance Planning Spreadsheet.Download plan template

 An annual report that certifies the actual amount of petroleum a fleet achieved during the Alternative Compliance model year is due December 31 following the Alternative Compliance waiver year.

 The annual report should explain how the data demonstrating compliance were collected.
 DOE is authorized to request additional documentation to verify the claimed petroleum use reductions.
 Examples of documents that verify petroleum use reductions include:

 - Pumping or other records that show the quantity of alternative fuel/biodiesel blends actually used

 - Retail fuel purchase receipts or logs together with pumping or other records

 - Bulk fuel-use purchase/delivery records (for fleets with their own fueling sites) together with pumping or other records

 The annual report must be sent to DOE on company letterhead and be signed by a senior official.